PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshootingRev2.md

 Solder them.
 <a href="SolderJ1J2.jpg"><img src="SolderJ1J2.jpg" alt="SolderJ1J2.jpg" width="200"> Solder on of J1 and J2.</a>
 As soldered.
 2. The 16 pin header is fit and soldered on to the LCD sub module.
 Then the pins are placed through the GPAD PCB.
-Nylon spacers are placed at the four corners of the LCD sub module.
-Screws with nuts go through both boards and are torqued to **???4???** Inch-Pounds.
+Four, nylon 1/8" spacers are placed at the four corners of the LCD sub module.
+Four 4-40 x 3/8" screws with 4-40 x 3/16" nuts go through both boards and are torqued to 3.4 - 4.8 Inch-Pounds.
 Solder the LCD header pins into the GPAD PCB.
 TIP: Using the assembly fixture the 16 pin header can be held flush to the LCD module to solder a center pin to start the process.
 <a href="AssemblyFixtureView2.jpg"><img src="AssemblyFixtureView2.jpg" alt="AssemblyFixtureView2.jpg" width="200"> Assembly Fixture View 2</a>
 <a href="HeaderToLCD.jpg"><img src="HeaderToLCD.jpg" alt="HeaderToLCD.jpg" width="200"> View of holding header to LCD.</a>